-Here's a play dough that you can eat.
+Here's play dough that you can eat.

-- 2 tablespoons honey - 1 cup peanut butter - 1/2 cup powdered milk - Step 1.
-Wash your hands well. - Step 2.
+- ✓ 2 tablespoons honey

+- ✓ 1 cup peanut butter

+- √ 1/2 cup powdered milk

+Step 1.
+Wash your hands well.

+Step 2.
 With your child, mix the ingredients as listed above.
+Start with a spoon to stir.

+Step 3.
+Then use your hands to mix well.

+Time to Play:

-Start with a spoon to get some practice using a spoon to stir. - Step 3.
-Then use your hands to complete mixing. - Step 4.
-Mold the dough into different forms. - Step 5.
+Step 4.
+Mold the dough into different forms.

+Step 5.
 When you feel you've exhausted this material, you can eat it.
-It's good.
+It's yummy.

-Here are some ideas for playing with this play dough and encouraging language use:
+Here are ten ideas to encourage language use as you play:

 - Mold the dough into balls and try to roll them on waxed paper back and forth to each other.
 Ask: How do they roll?
-How can we make them roll better? - Take the balls above and flatten into pancakes.
+How can we make them roll faster? - Flatten the balls above into pancakes.
 Ask: What do you like to eat with pancakes?
-What would you put on top of peanut butter pancakes? - Take the pancakes above and hide small objects inside the pancake by rolling over the edges.
-Have your child guess what might be inside. - Take the pancakes and some cookie cutters.
-Cut out different shapes with the cookie cutters.
-Try to match like shapes. - Talk about similarities and differences between the cookie cutter shapes. - Take a blob of play dough and make a hot dog rolling and pressing lightly to make the shape.
+What would you put on top of peanut butter pancakes? - Hide small objects inside the pancakes above by folding over the edges.
+Have your child guess what might be inside. - Take the pancakes above and cut shapes with cookie cutters.
+Ask: Can you match the shapes? - Talk about similarities and differences between the cookie cutter shapes. - Take a blob of play dough and make a hot dog rolling and pressing lightly to make the shape.
 Take a pancake shaped blob and place it around the hot dog.
 Ask: What can we add to our hot dog?
-What colors will we put on top of the hot dog? - Mold the play dough into mysterious and original forms and talk about them. - Add other substances to the play dough and feel the differences in texture.
+What colors will we put on top of the hot dog? - Mold the play dough into different forms and create a story with the blobs. - Add other substances to the play dough and feel the differences in texture.
 For example, add sprinkles or add raisins or add coconut.
 Taste each new substance.
-Ask: What one do you like better?
+Ask: Which do you like better?
 How does the raisin mixture differ from the coconut dough? - Make a long flat road with the play dough.
-See how long you can make it. - Put a shorter flat road next to the long road.
+See how long you can make it.
+Drive vehicles over the play dough road.
+Ask: Where are we going? - Put a shorter flat road next to the long road.
 Ask: Which one is longer?
 Which one is shorter?
-What can we do to make the two roads the same length? - © Kate Ross, MS, CCC-SLP (2011)
+What can we do to make the two roads the same length?